vileider/year3/dailylog_all_in_one.md

 The entire Friday and weekend, I was learning Python from https://www.youtube.com/watch?v=AY9MnQ4x3zk&t=7684s and https://www.youtube.com/watch?v=_vr5faCXFo8&t=2535s.
 I found that I have trouble understanding classes in Python.
 I will aim to learn that in the next couple of days.
 ### 11.12.2023
 I started by learning classes in Python and adding some parts of the interface to the game project.
 I also finished the reflection.
 In the afternoon, I continued the reflection on development methodologies.
+### 22.1.2024
+The initial meeting of the second semester went quickly and was understandable.
+In the 3rd semester, we received a task to create a report from the 1st semester and plan for the second.
+I started LO 3722 and created a plan on how to approach it.
+I took and finished another ticket for the farming game project.
+During the meeting with Neill at 2, we discussed our approach for the next semester and how we understand the learning outcomes.
+After 4, we met with Charles, and he gave us some hints on how we can improve our code.